 Section B is filled in mainly by the TEI.
 However, questions B10-14 may be for the formational centre.
 Individual TEIs/centres will need to decide the best approach in their case, in consultation with their quality adviser (for an explanation of this role, see the guidance in the Ministry Development Team’s Quality Assurance and Enhancement in Ministerial Formation Handbook).

 For Common Awards, only one form should be filled in for all programmes, including undergraduate and postgraduate programmes.
 Within the one form separate points can be made about individual programmes as necessary.

 Where a TEI offers awards outside the Common Awards Scheme, a separate report should be provided to National Ministry Team for those programmes.
 The report will need to include information on the areas covered in Section B. TEIs may provide the information in one of the following formats:

-Completed Section B forms for Durham University-validated Common Awards will be seen by Durham University and by National Ministry Team (and equivalent bodies in the partner churches where appropriate).
+Completed Section B forms for Durham University-validated Common Awards will be seen by Durham University and by Ministry Development Team (and equivalent bodies in the partner churches where appropriate).

 Following the receipt of submissions, a virtual meeting between TEIs and their University Liaison Officer (ULO) will be organised to discuss their content.
 These discussions form the basis of the annual reports authored by ULOs.
 See our page on University Liaison Officers for more information.

 As part of our consideration of the ASE reports, Durham will also produce an overview report that will identify any key issues arising from the ASE reports in relation to Common Awards provision.
 The overview report will seek to identify examples of good practice for dissemination, and highlight areas for enhancement.
 The overview report will be considered by the Common Awards Management Board.
 This report is also considered alongside a similar overview report for Section A submissions at a meeting of the CofE’s Quality and Formation Panel.